bawi/bawi-on-perl/INSTALLATION.md

 # Set up databases to run as your user account.
 This will also generate a temporary root account password you have to copy
 mysqld --initialize --user=`whoami` --basedir="$(brew --prefix mysql)" --datadir =/usr/local/var/mysql

+# Copy my.cnf file.
+This is only necessary to avoid NO_ZERO_DATE mysql option to be disabled.
+See more http://stackoverflow.com/questions/9192027/invalid-default-value-for-create-date-timestamp-field
+copy my.cnf file from /usr/local/opt/mysql/support-files/my-default.cnf /usr/local/etc/my.cnf

 # Start mysql
 mysql.server start
 ```